-Master of Arts in Human Development Counseling – School Counseling (MA)
+Master of Arts in Counseling - School Counseling (MA)

 Visit the College of Education and Health Sciences.

-The program in Human Development Counseling is designed to prepare professional counselors to work with a diverse population of clients in a variety of educational, community, and mental health settings.
+The Master of Arts in Counseling program is designed to prepare professional counselors to work with a diverse population of clients in a variety of educational, community, and mental health settings.
 It is the belief of the faculty that the work of the counselor is to promote the growth and development of clients.
 The human development counseling model for preparing counselors recognizes the profound interactive effect of people and human systems.
 Because we believe counselors should experience personal and professional growth and development, all courses provide cognitive and experiential learning.
-Practicums and internships allow for the development of a special area consistent with a student's plans for future employment.
-All graduates are eligible to sit for the National Counselor Examination for Licensure and Certification (NCE) the semester in which they graduate.
+Practica and internships allow for the development of a special area consistent with a student's plans for future employment.
+All graduates are eligible to take the National Counselor Examination for Licensure and Certification (NCE) the semester in which they graduate.
 Once certification is received, applications for the first tier of counselor state licensure can begin.
-Students pursuing the School Counseling program take the same 51 semester hours of core courses as those students pursuing the Clinical Mental Health Counseling program and complete their program by taking 9-10 semester hours especially for school counselors.
+Students pursuing the Professional School Counseling specialty take the same 51 semester hours of core courses as those students pursuing the Clinical Mental Health Counseling specialty and complete their program by taking 9-10 semester hours especially for school counselors.
+The Master of Arts in Counseling with a specialization in Professional School Counseling is now available online.

-The program in Human Development Counseling requires a minimum of 60 semester hours.
+The program in Counseling requires a minimum of 60 semester hours.
 Please see the Graduate School Catalog for a detailed list of program requirements.

 Estimated Time to Complete the Program